Chicago board finds policeman's fatal shooting of two not justified: newspapers

 The board’s report also concluded that a “reasonable officer” would not have believed he was in danger of death or serious injury, the Tribune said.

-The report did not include any recommendations for punishment, the Tribune said.
+The board did not include any recommendations for punishment in its report, the Tribune said.

 Both LeGrier’s and Jones’ estates have sued Rialmo and the city for wrongful death.